oysterhotels/oysterhotels.github.io/_posts/computer-vision-part-2-automated-virtual-tour.md

 ![HDR Panorama](/public/images/cv2-cover.png)

-Welcome back to 2nd part of the 3-part Computer Vision series at Oyster.com.
+Welcome back to the 2nd of the 3-part Computer Vision series at Oyster.com.
 If you have not seen our 1st part of the series, we would recommend you [check it out](http://tech.oyster.com/computer-vision-part-1-hdr-panorama), in that part we show how HDR (High Dynamic Range) panoramas are done at Oyster.com (including some comparisons of our panoramas vs Google.com panoramas).

 In this part, we will share the behind-the-scene work of our recently added feature [Virtual walkthrough](https://www.oyster.com/french-polynesia/hotels/intercontinental-bora-bora-le-moana-resort/all-tours/pool--v35274/), or short as walkthrough.